voussoir/voussoir.net/voussoir.net/writing/advertixing/advertixing.md

   You've probably heard about people who buy lottery tickets knowing full well they'll never net any money, but they do it because the price of the ticket is worth the small moment they can spend dreaming about winning.
 This really applies to other purchases too: spend $X00 on something online and enjoy the next 6-8 business days dreaming about all the cool stuff you'll do with it when it arrives... whether or not that actually pans out in the end.
 Buying is easy and doing is hard.

 2. All publicity is good publicity & Mindshare.
 Sometimes, a post will come up in HailCorporate where a brand name is juxtaposed with something lewd or offensive.
-Imagine that someone decides to mock a company by taking a picture of Nazis and replacing the swastikas with the company's logo.
+Imagine that someone decides to mock a company by taking a picture of Nazis [footnote_link] and replacing the swastikas with the company's logo.
 Of course it's not a real ad for the company.
 They didn't pay someone to draw them as Nazis.
 But it can *act as an ad* by bringing the brand into the viewer's mind.

   Perhaps you've heard of the [Streisand Effect](https://en.wikipedia.org/wiki/Streisand_effect), named after Barbra Streisand after she tried to prevent some photos of her house from being published, but in her efforts attracted more attention to them.
 Nowadays, the people who know the term Streisand Effect surely outnumber the people who knew or cared about the house.
 The context for the original publicity can be completely forgotten while the publicity itself remains, and people remember Streisand's name.